Residential Comp Sales Grid Explained

 The example of the sales comparison grid on the following page is presented to assist property owners as they prepare for informal meetings with TADBC appraisal staff and/or protest hearings before the Appraisal Review Board (ARB).

 The sales price of each comparable is adjusted to the subject and the sum of positive and negative adjustments is shown in the grid as “Net Adjustments”.
-The net adjustment amount is then added to or subtracted from the sales price of that comparable, with the result of this calculation being the indicated value for each comparable used.
-“Subject’s Indicated Value” via the sales comparison approach.
-Typically, a sales comparison grid will include at least three comparable sales, sometimes more, and after the adjustment process there will be an indicated range of value shown at the bottom of the grid.
-The indicated value is then divided by the living area of the subject property to derive an indicated value per square foot of the subject property.
-The indicated value range and/or indicated value per square foot range is compared to the current market value appraisal of the subject property to determine if the current appraisal is reasonable and supported by comparable sales.
-The results are then listed in the Median Value per square foot and Median Value for the subject property.
+The net adjustment amount is then added to or subtracted from the sales price of that comparable, with the result of this calculation being the adjusted.
+Typically, a sales comparison grid will include at least three comparable sales, sometimes more, and after the adjustment process there will be an indicated value shown at the bottom of the grid.
+The indicated value (median value of adjusted sales prices) is compared to the current market value appraisal of the subject property to determine if the current appraisal is reasonable and supported by comparable sales.

 Comp Grid Definitions